tomborger/GriotWP/README.md

 ## Extending GriotWP

 GriotWP's edit screens are modular to facilitate both small tweaks and major customizations of the application.

-Edit screen templates (griotwp/templates/) are built from semantic custom tags which can be rearranged, recombined, and nested while maintaining the integrity of the returned data.
+Form templates (griotwp/templates/) are built from semantic custom tags which can be rearranged, recombined, and nested while maintaining the integrity of the returned data.

 ### `<field>`

 The `<field>` tag renders a field of various types, along with related UI elements.

-##### Attributes
+#### Attributes

 **type** _Required_ The type of field.
 One of: 'text', 'textarea', 'wysiwyg', 'image', or 'custom'.